002 - 1066 and the

 Activity One - Notes

 The first part of today's lesson is going to be spent investigation what England was actually like in the 1060s.
-You can use either of the text books that are in the classroom or you can have a quick search online.
+You can use either of the text books that are in the classroom or you can use the resources in the 'Useful Resources' box.

-- Using page 68 - 69 from the same book as above what evidence do we use to tell us about the past?
+- Using page 68 - 69 from the same book as above what evidence can we use to tell us about the past?

 - What does the Bayeux tapestry show?